bp-ventures/lightecho-stellar-oracle/oracle-onchain/sep40/examples/price_up_down/README.md

+# SEP-40 Consumer Contract Example

-This is an example Contract that implements a very simple price up/down checks against an Oracle contract.
+This is an example implementation of a Soroban contract written in Rust that implements a very simple price up/down check against an Oracle contract.
+To invoke the contract we use our Python CLI.

 This contract contains three functions: